Life (magazine): Weekly news magazine

 Each week during World War II, the magazine brought photographs of the war to Americans, with photographers from all theaters of war.
 The magazine was imitated in enemy propaganda using contrasting images of Life and Death.

 In August 1942, writing about labor and racial unrest in Detroit, Life warned that "the morale situation is perhaps the worst in the U.S. ...
 It is time for the rest of the country to sit up and take notice.
 For Detroit can either blow up Hitler or it can blow up the U.S." Mayor Edward Jeffries was outraged: "I'll match Detroit's patriotism against any other city's in the country.
 The whole story in Life is scurrilous ...
 I'd just call it a yellow magazine and let it go at that."
 The article was considered so dangerous to the war effort that it was censored from copies of the magazine sold outside North America.

 In July 1943, the magazine hired war photographer Robert Capa to cover the Sicilian and Italian campaigns.
 A veteran of Collier's magazine, Capa accompanied the first wave of the D-Day invasion in Normandy, France, on June 6, 1944, and returned with only a handful of images, many of them out of focus.
 The magazine wrote in the captions that the photos were fuzzy because Capa's hands were shaking.
 Capa denied this and claimed that the darkroom had ruined his negatives.
 Later he poked fun at Life by titling his war memoir Slightly Out of Focus (1947).
 In 1954, Capa was killed after stepping on a landmine while covering the First Indochina War.
 Life photographer Bob Landry also went in with the first wave at D-Day, "but all of Landry's film was lost, and his shoes to boot."

-In a notable mistake, in its final edition just before the 1948 U.S. presidential election, the magazine printed a large photo showing U.S. presidential candidate Thomas E. Dewey and his staff riding across the harbor of San Francisco, California, entitled "Our Next President Rides by Ferryboat over San Francisco Bay".
-Incumbent President Harry S. Truman won the election; Dewey was expected to win the election, and this mistake was also made by the Chicago Tribune.
+A notable mistake appeared in Life's 1 November 1948 issue, the day before the U.S. presidential election, when the magazine printed a full-page photograph showing candidate Thomas E. Dewey and his wife riding across the harbor of San Francisco, California with the caption "The next President travels by ferry boat over the broad waters of San Francisco Bay."
+Incumbent President Harry S. Truman won the election; Dewey was expected to win the election, and the Chicago Tribune made a similar mistake with the erroneous headline "Dewey Defeats Truman".

 On May 10, 1950, the council of ministers in Cairo banned Life from Egypt forever.
 All issues on sale were confiscated.
 No reason was given, but Egyptian officials expressed indignation over the magazine's April 10 story about King Farouk of Egypt, entitled the "Problem King of Egypt".
 The government considered it insulting to the country.